wp-cli/wp-cli-dev/.readme-partials/INSTALLATION.md

 Before you can proceed further, you'll need to make sure you have [Composer](https://getcomposer.org/), PHP, and a functioning MySQL or MariaDB server on your local machine.

-Once the prequisites are met, clone the GitHub repository and run the installation process:
+Once the prerequisites are met, clone the GitHub repository and run the installation process:

 ```bash
 git clone https://github.com/wp-cli/wp-cli-dev wp-cli-dev